 Key Benefits:

-- High-calorie and nutrient-rich
+- High-calorie and nutrient-rich.

-- Supports muscle recovery and bone strength
+- Supports muscle recovery and bone strength.

-- Versatile – can be consumed plain, in smoothies, or with cereals
+- Versatile – can be consumed plain, in smoothies, or with cereals.

 5. Red Meats

-Nutritional Profile (Per 100g Cooked Lean Beef):
+Nutritional Profile (Per 100g Cooked, Lean Ground Beef):

-- Calories: Approximately 250 kcal
+- Calories: Approximately 254 kcal [8]

 - Protein: 26 g [8] – Supports muscle growth